Thursday, 5:59 AM.

 Leah rolled her eyes as she followed Sarah into their first period Science class and found the perfect place to sit.
 The teacher would probably make a seating chart and she'd have to move anyway, but Leah always liked to sit in the second row closest to the door.
 It helped in making a clean getaway as soon as class ended.

 Glancing around the room, she made a mental note of all the kids she recognized, there weren't very many of them.
 There was a cheerleader Leah had always hated for no real reason in particular.
-There was a blonde boy that Sarah had dated last year.
+There was a blonde boy Sarah had dated last year.
 It hadn't ended well, for either of them.
 And finally, there was a girl named something with a D that she remembered talking to last year.
 Diana?
 Darcy?
 Debbi?
 She couldn't remember.

 Like all first days, time seemed to pass by relatively quickly all up until math ended and Leah found herself walking into the lunch room.
-She didn't know anyone in her math class and prayed that she'd at least have lunch with someone she recognized.
+She didn't know anyone in her math class and prayed she'd at least have lunch with someone she recognized.

 Her heart sank as she rounded the corner and entered the lunch room to be greeted by a sea of unfamiliar faces.
 She stood awkwardly under the bright lights as she scanned over each person, trying to find someone she could sit with.